According to Forbes, only 1 out of 3 small businesses make it past the 10-year mark.

 When you first begin your health coaching program or wellness brand, you get a rush of adrenaline that makes you want to shove everything else under the rug.
 It’s like you’ve FINALLY cracked the code.

-It’s tough to think about market research and sales funnels and the actual PROCESS of building a business when this excitement has completely taken over your body.
+It’s tough to think about market research and sales funnels and the actual PROCESS of building a coaching business when this excitement has completely taken over your body.
 Trust me, I’ve been there soooo many times.
 However, if you take off with this brand new idea you literally thought of 5 minutes ago without any sort of plan in place, you’re going to have a reeeeeallly tough wake up call reealllllyyy soon.

 To avoid professional heartbreak, think about these steps: